HashCanon/hashcanon.github.io/README.md

 [**▶︎ Launch the HashCanon Generator**](https://hashcanon.github.io/generator/)

+> **Invertible hash visualization** — a deterministic, bijective mapping between a 160/256-bit hash and a circular bit-matrix image (and back).

 **HashCanon** is an open-source toolkit and aesthetic inquiry at the point where generative art meets modern cryptography and East Asian symbolism.
 By applying binary logic and ideas drawn from the *Yì Jīng*—better known in the West as the *I Ching* or *Book of Changes* (literally the classical *Canon of Changes*)—it turns any hash into a deterministic visual glyph, revealing the hidden patterns inside cryptographic entropy.